Definition

 Iowa Senate Files Amendment S-5147 To HF 2671 On B-20-Compatible State Rental Diesel Vehicles

 Iowa is advancing legislation requiring all state-rented or leased diesel passenger vehicles to be B-20 biodiesel compatible for contracts starting July 2026.
-This mandate signals a shift toward higher biofuel integration in public fleets, requiring rental providers and OEMs to verify engine certifications for state contract eligibility.
+This mandate signals a shift toward higher biofuel integration in public fleets, requiring rental providers and OEMs to ensure engine certifications align with state procurement standards.

 EU JRC Updates Product Groups List With New ESPR and Batteries Projects